 Publications: Provide a list of up to 10 publications most closely related to the proposed project.
 For each publication, identify the names of all authors (in the same sequence in which they appear in the publication), the article title, book or journal title, volume number, page numbers, year of publication, and website address if available electronically.
-You may use an abbreviated style such as the Physical Review Letters convention for citations (list only the first author).
-You may also use this convention in the proposal bibliography.
 Patents, copyrights and software systems developed may be provided in addition to or substituted for publications.
+An abbreviated style such as the Physical Review Letters (PRL) convention for citations (list only the first author) may be used for publications with more than 10 authors.